When comparing Mazatlan vs Puerto Vallarta, which do you go for?

 Petty crime can be a problem, but for the most part, Puerto Vallarta is very safe.
 Remember to carry a Pacsafe backpack or equivalent for your belongings and you should be fine for the most part.

 The best time to visit Puerto Vallarta is definitely between the months of April and June when the weather is pleasant enough and the room rates are still affordable.

 During these months, rain is scarce and there are fewer tourists compared to the winter high season.

-However, if the weather is a deal-breaker you may want to compare Puerto Vallarta with the best time to visit Cancun so you can avoid the rain.
+However, if the weather is a deal-breaker, why not compare Puerto Vallarta with the best time to visit Cancun so you can avoid the rain?

 Although many do travel during the Summer months, the temperatures soar to highs of 34 degrees Celsius.